 Evaluation of this latest trial finds “the available evidence indicates that the programme can be implemented at scale through a train-the-trainers model, that it is valued by teachers exposed to the programme, and it changes their teaching practices in a manner consistent with the hypothesis.”

 The evaluation showed that all pupils’ interest in, and self-efficacy towards, science increased.
 TDTS made a small impact on progress among children eligible for school meals although there was no apparent impact across the whole sample when the programme was tested at scale.
 The EEF classifies TDTS as a low cost intervention.
 The report is available here.

 We continue to see far-reaching, lasting impacts in the schools that worked with us in the trials and in subsequent Strategic School Improvement Fund projects in Essex and Herefordshire.

-The 4-day TDTS programme is currently available as a residential course in York and more details of our 19-20 offer will be available in the new year.
+The 4-day TDTS programme is currently available as a residential course in York.

 For more information about TDTS and the evidence for its impact please visit https://tdts.org.uk